 “I guesstimate the structures’ safety factor is adequate.”

-Hack: skilled workers that are not up to the task of doing the work.
+Hack: skilled workers who are not up to the task of doing a line of work.

 Half baked effort: someone who doesn’t put in the effort, and the results show.

 “Quit with the half baked effort if you want good results.”